Mecanoo: Design philosophy

 Mecanoo has extensive experience designing and realising exceptional buildings which serve client ambitions while creating vibrant end-user spaces.
 According to the practice each project responds to the philosophy of People, Place and Purpose: to the client’s requirements and the user’s needs (People); the physical context, climate and culture (Place); and the current and predicted potential of a building’s function (Purpose).

 The result is unique solutions for each varying situation, in which the disciplines of architecture, urban planning, landscape and interior combine in a non-traditional way.
 Over the years Mecanoo learned that functions inevitably change.
 Therefore, they create buildings that are prepared for (un)predictable change.

 Sustainability is an inherent aspect of their design approach, feeding into an ambition to create new identity in a world of globalization, resulting in inspiring and authentic places, socially relevant for people and communities.

 Preoccupied not by a focus on form, but on process, consultation, context, urban scale and integrated sustainable design strategies, the practice creates culturally significant buildings with a human touch.

 Oeuvre

 Since 1984, Mecanoo has been working progressively on an extensive and various business.
 In the early years, the work is mainly consist of social housing projects in urban renewal areas.
 Currently they are focusing on complex, multifunctional buildings and integral urban developments.
 Project types include houses, schools, campuses, neighbourhoods, theatres, libraries, sky scrapers, parks, squares, highways, cities, hotels, museums and places of worship.

 Mecanoo has been grown into a prominent Dutch architecture practice with an international, multidisciplinary staff who are architects, interior designers, urban planners, landscape architects and architectural engineers that have completed projects in the Netherlands, Spain, the United Kingdom, China, Taiwan, South Korea, Norway, Poland, and the United States.

+Mecanoo has become a prominent Dutch architectural practice with an international and multidisciplinary team of architects, interior designers, urban planners, landscape architects, and architectural engineers who have completed projects in the Netherlands, Spain, the United Kingdom, China, Taiwan, South Korea, Norway, Poland, and the United States.